Aethese/Switchence/README.md

 ## Very fast 🏃
 Switchence is very fast!
 Staying as fast as possible, so you don't have to wait at all for the program to load.

-## Active community 🙋
-Have a question, issue or [game request](https://github.com/Aethese/Switchence#game-requests-)?
-Well ask away!
-You are guaranteed to get a response within the next couple of days!

 ## Good code documentation 📄
 Good code documentation that allows for other developers to add onto Switchence so the app is always improving!